superflytnt/udi-wled-poly/README.md

 - Check the WLED web interface works at `http://device-ip`
 - Check PG3 logs for error messages

+---

+## Technical Limitations

+These are known platform or firmware limitations that affect how the plugin works.

+### Device Discovery Uses Network Scanning (Not mDNS)

+The standard way to discover WLED devices is via mDNS (Bonjour), but the eISY/Polisy system already uses the mDNS port (5353) for its own services.
+This plugin uses **direct IP scanning** instead, which scans the local subnet for devices responding to WLED API requests.
+Discovery may take 10-15 seconds but works reliably without port conflicts.

+### Preset Names Are Generic (Not Device-Specific)

+The UDI Polyglot platform uses a single shared NLS (National Language Support) file for all nodes of the same type.
+This means the preset dropdown shows the same labels for every WLED device—it's impossible to show device-specific preset names like "Party Mode" on one device and "Movie Lights" on another.

+**Workaround:** Presets are shown as generic IDs (1, 2, 3...).
+Refer to each WLED device's web interface to see what each preset number means for that device.

-### Sync "Receive" Not Available
+### Sync "Receive" Mode Not Available

-This is a limitation in WLED firmware (tested on v0.15.2).
-The WLED JSON API doesn't properly save the receive setting.
+WLED firmware (tested on v0.15.2) has a bug where the JSON API doesn't properly save the "receive" sync setting.
+The API call succeeds but the setting doesn't persist.
 Only "Send" sync mode is supported through this plugin.

+**Workaround:** Configure sync receive settings directly through the WLED web interface.

+### Save Preset Not Supported

+The WLED JSON API's `psave` command for saving presets doesn't work reliably across different firmware versions.
+The command was removed from this plugin to avoid confusion.

+**Workaround:** Save presets directly through the WLED web interface.

 ---